-It's got witches mixing psychedelic medicine in basements of wrecked rectories, real Hunter S. Thompson-esque fear and loathing as dysfunctional husbands get DTs at the banquet in front of the guests, and the wife can't tell whether its 6 AM or 6 PM ("which is which!?"), it's got maybe the best 'sudden horror' at realizing one has relapsed (the whole first part of the play leads up to the inevitable murder, building to it, the way the drink demon in your sober mind is always reconfiguring the events of your current moment into a depressive spiral to the inevitable shot at 'just drinking beer' or "only on Christmas") and then what's done is done, the simple deed, the drink/murder plunges Macbeth into an instant soul-crushing depressive horror, leading to needing to stay further drunk to find salvation from the realization, leading to windswept obsidian towers ranted from, and beheadings, child murder, and oblivion, it's Macbeth, Thane of Cawdor, with three great film versions by three titans of cinema - Orson Welles, Roman Polanski, and Akira Kurosawa.
-Each in its way utterly spectacular, and in each, further, a druggy odyssey to warm the cold wretches puking their way 'til sickness relents enough to more alcohol purchase in ignoring of their boss's vain demands and threats and concerns, creeping in only when too out of it to remember not to answer the phone, the answering machine piling up with escalating concern.
+It's got witches mixing psychedelic medicine in basements of wrecked rectories, real Hunter S. Thompson-esque fear and loathing as dysfunctional husbands get DTs at the banquet in front of the guests, and the wife can't tell whether its 6 AM or 6 PM ("which is which!?"), it's got maybe the best 'sudden horror' at realizing one has relapsed (the whole first part of the play leads up to the inevitable murder, building to it, the way the drink demon in your sober mind is always reconfiguring the events of your current moment into a depressive spiral to the inevitable shot at 'just drinking beer' or "only on Christmas") and then what's done is done, the simple deed, the drink/murder plunges Macbeth into an instant soul-crushing depressive horror, leading to needing to stay further drunk to find salvation from the realization, leading to windswept obsidian towers ranted from, and beheadings, child murder, and oblivion.
+It's Macbeth, Thane of Cawdor!
+And there are three great film versions by three titans of cinema - Orson Welles, Roman Polanski, and Akira Kurosawa.
+Each film in its way utterly spectacular, and in each, further, a druggy odyssey to warm the cold wretches puking their way 'til sickness relents enough to enable to purchase of more alcohol; their boss's vain demands and threats and concerns creeping in only when too out of it to remember not to answer the phone, the answering machine piling up with escalating concern.

 Sure, Erich, thou villain, thou Patch!, Sure, the play itself is cursed.
 Notorious for wreaking Tut-tomb-ish havoc on its cast and crew, Macbeth carries a meta aftershock that stretches even into the Manson hills.
 Those damned witches all but call you on the phone after the final curtain and let you know it's time to meet your promised doom.